Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 We took a look at the schedSendEvent function provided by the PacketQueue.
 The major job of the function was registering event to process deferred packet and send response to the CpuSidePort.
-However, note that we are currently looking at the memSidePort's schedSendEvent.
+However, note that we are currently looking at the **memSidePort's schedSendEvent**.

 ```cpp
  234     /**